AlexandreFenyo/net-monitor/README.md

   External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

   External probes **may choose to specify** a lifetime when pushing a data to a data set.
 This lifetime can change over the time.
-When specified, it can be -1 to to refer to the global default lifetime configured in the server
+When specified, it can be -1 to to refer to the global default lifetime configured in the server, 0 to ask not to change the dataset lifetime if it alre

 ### chart